 Combining their own design and subcultural influences, friends and co-founders Iona Scott-Mathieson and Romy St Clair create strikingly contemporary arrangements and installations full of colour and unusual flowers.
 It’s a fresh style that has unsurprisingly caught the eye of the fashion world and lead to Sage becoming the go-to florists for brands like Fenty, Gucci and Glossier.

-With the festive season soon to be unwrapped, we visited Romy and Iona in their shop in Peckham, south-east London, to talk about what it's like running a creative business together and ask them to pick a Papier present for each other…
+With the festive season soon to be unwrapped, we visited Romy and Iona at their shop in Peckham, south-east London, to talk about what it's like running a creative business together and ask them to pick a Papier present for each other…

 Why did you start Sage?